Fyzal Boulifa

-Fyzal Boulifa (born 1985) is a British–Moroccan filmmaker.
-Born in Leicester to Moroccan immigrant parents, his early work includes short films like The Curse (2012), a BAFTA-nominated film about a persecuted young Moroccan woman, and Rate Me (2015), which portrays a teenage escort through online reviews.
-Boulifa's transition to feature films was marked by Lynn + Lucy (2020), a critically acclaimed exploration of working-class life in Essex.
-His second feature, The Damned Don't Cry (2022), set in Morocco, follows a mother and son navigating poverty and exploitation.
-His work is known for featuring untrained actors.
+Fyzal Boulifa (born 1985) is a British filmmaker.
+Born in Leicester to Moroccan immigrant parents, his early work includes the short films The Curse (2012) and Rate Me (2015), the former of which earned a BAFTA nomination.
+Boulifa made his feature film debut with Lynn + Lucy (2019).
+This was followed by The Damned Don't Cry (2022).

 Early life and education

-Boulifa was born and raised in Leicester.
-His parents had immigrated to the United Kingdom from Morocco, working as nursing assistants and later also running an ice cream van.
-Boulifa watched videos brought home by his brother and developed a passion for horror movies as a child.
-This interest evolved into a fascination with underground films and "weird" Asian cinema, eventually leading to a broader appreciation for world cinema.
+Boulifa was born and raised in Leicester to Moroccan parents who worked as nursing assistants and later ran an ice cream van.
+Boulifa watched videos brought home by his brother and became interested in horror films, underground films and "weird" Asian cinema.
+Boulifa recalls skipping college once, during which he stumbled upon Carl Theodor Dreyer's Day of Wrath at Leicester's only arthouse cinema.
+He initially aspired to be a film critic, influenced by reading Robert Bresson's Notes on the Cinematographer.

-At 17 Boulifa dropped out of school and left home for London, where he briefly studied film at the London College of Communication.
+At age 17, Boulifa dropped out of school and left home for London, where he briefly studied film at the London College of Communication.
 However, he found the experience unsatisfying, stating, "it didn’t seem serious.
 I just wasn’t very happy in institutions generally."
 This led him to pursue a DIY approach, making short films "on a trial and error basis," during a time when there was development funding targeted at filmmakers from regional and ethnic minority backgrounds.
-He has stated that only his last two short films were worth watching, acknowledging the element of recklessness in his early work, stating, "There was this element of, ‘this is the only thing that I can do.
+He stated only his last two short films were worth watching, acknowledging the element of recklessness in his early work, stating, "There was this element of, ‘this is the only thing that I can do.
 So it has to work."
-In an interview with the British Council, Boulifa recalls that while skipping college once, he stumbled upon Carl Theodor Dreyer's Day of Wrath at Leicester's only arthouse cinema, an experience that deeply impacted him and solidified his reverence for cinema as a powerful art form.
-He also noted that he initially aspired to be a film critic, influenced by reading Robert Bresson's Notes on the Cinematographer, although he eventually embraced filmmaking.